The Most Powerful Non-Avenger MCU Characters, Ranked

 In such a short time, Love has been granted more power than almost anyone.
 She was reborn as a child of both Gorr the God Butcher (Christian Bale) and Eternity, giving her one of the most elite pedigrees in the MCU.
 When combined with her training from Thor (Chris Hemsworth), Love is a child with the raw power and burgeoning talent to rival most of the MCU's major heroes.

-In her brief appearance, Love revealed a lot about her ability: she shot some form of optic beams and wielded Stormbreaker in battle as if she were three times as tall.
+In her brief appearance, Love revealed a lot about her ability: She shot some form of optic beams and wielded Stormbreaker in battle as if she were three times as tall.
 Perhaps more telling than either of those, however, is the fact that Thor evidently trusts the young girl to fight alongside him against armies of foes, placing Love in rarified company.

-14. Eros/Starfox
+18. Eros/Starfox

-Introduced in a post-credits scene at the end of "Eternals," and only appearing for a few fleeting seconds, Eros, also known as Starfox, is about as far from the MCU spotlight as anyone — perhaps the only thing keep him in the public's mind is that he's portrayed by Harry Styles.
+Introduced in a post-credits scene at the end of "Eternals," and only appearing for a few fleeting seconds, Eros, also known as Starfox, is about as far from the MCU spotlight as anyone — perhaps the only thing keeping him in the public's mind is that he's portrayed by Harry Styles.
 Nonetheless, his introduction (by Pip the Troll, as voiced by Patton Oswalt) should say a great deal about the type of power coursing through his veins: "The royal prince of Titan, brother of Thanos."

 If that weren't enough, Starfox himself goes on to add, "pleasure to make your acquaintance, my fellow Eternals."
 A Prince of Eternals and a brother of the universal scourge Thanos, Starfox is an obvious superpower from his genetics and upbringing alone.
 He's more than that, however, and his official power rankings from Marvel.com make it clear.

 In the comics, Starfox is a cut above many of his Eternal peers, with an ability to fly fast enough to travel between worlds on his own.
-More importantly, Starfox has the ability to psychically alter the brains of those around him, stimulating their pleasure centers.
+More importantly, Starfox has the ability to physically alter the brains of those around him, stimulating their pleasure centers.
 With that power, he can talk his way through almost any situation and gain almost anything he desires — a handy trait in a universe chock full of cosmically powerful artifacts.

-13. America Chavez
+16. America Chavez

-It takes a uniquely potent skillset to bring Doctor Strange (Benedict Cumberbatch) and the Scarlet Witch (Elizabeth Olsen) to blows, and only America Chavez (Xochitl Gomez) has that power.
+It takes a uniquely potent skill set to bring Doctor Strange (Benedict Cumberbatch) and the Scarlet Witch (Elizabeth Olsen) to blows, and only America Chavez (Xochitl Gomez) has that power.
 Specifically, the young heroine has the power to punch holes through the multiverse, an ability almost entirely unique and of infinite value.

 Imagine stepping through a portal onto a world with plentiful doomsday weapons with which to arm yourself, a world full of eager superheroes ready to follow you back through and aid you, or a world full of cosmic rays which can turn you into a Captain Marvel-esque superpower in an instant.
 For everyone besides Chavez, they can only imagine such feats, but for her, it's just her standard power in action.
-As another hypothetical — which are limitless when you can freely travel the entire multiverse — imagine if Chavez had been on Earth the second Thanos arrived and opened a portal at his feet that led to a universe comprised entirely of black hole-level crushing gravity.
+As another hypothetical — which are limitless when you can freely travel the entire multiverse — imagine if Chavez had been on Earth the second Thanos arrived and opened a portal at his feet that led to a universe with black hole-level crushing gravity.
 Half of the universe would owe her their lives.

 As silly as it may sound to play the what-if game when trying to accurately compare powers, the very nature of Chavez's powers make what-ifs her reality.
 That's why Chavez is one of the most powerful MCU heroes; Avenger or not, she's utterly unlimited.

-12. Valkyrie
+15. Valkyrie

 It's a classic story, one told again and again throughout history: A peerless warrior defeats a great enemy and ascends to the throne, only to find that the crown doesn't suit them quite as well as the blade did.
 Unfortunately for Valkyrie (Tessa Thompson), she's another warrior cursed with a crown, and it's keeping Marvel fans from seeing the true extent of her godly power unleashed.
 Furthermore, her story has been almost nothing but alternating tragedy and bureaucracy thus far in the MCU, and it's kept that power hidden for almost the entire time.
 But there is a reason Thor wanted to be a Valkyrie when he grew up, just as there's a reason the Valkyries are still remembered as some of the fiercest warriors in the universe.

-11. Thena
+14. Thena

 It's all too easy to forget, or even purposefully ignore, the Eternals as members of the MCU's superhero roster, especially given the film's lukewarm reception from fans and positively frigid response from critics.
 Yet the gods are among us in the MCU, and some of them are powerful enough to make the Avengers look like minor-leaguers.
-One such power is Thena (Angelina Jolie), the Eternal who inspired the myth of Athena and gained the nickname "The Warrior Eternal" — no small feat when compared to a race of immortal, superhero protectors.
+One such character is Thena (Angelina Jolie), the Eternal who inspired the myth of Athena and gained the nickname "The Warrior Eternal" — no small feat when compared to a race of immortal, superhero protectors.

-10. Wong
+13. Wong

 Wong (Benedict Wong) is everywhere, and with good reason.
 The actor described Phase Four as "Phase Wong" due to the unprecedented amount of appearances he made in the film block, yet no matter how many times he appears, fans never seem to tire of the actor or character.
 Not only is Wongers (as Madisynn dubbed him in "She-Hulk") a beloved fan-favorite, but he's also the reigning Sorcerer Supreme and Master of Kamar-Taj.
 When it comes to magical power on Earth, at least the conventional methods, Wong is the top dog, and that makes him one of the 616 Dimension's biggest guns.